National Geographic (Greek TV channel): National Geographic Music

 National Geographic Music was a subscription television network which broadcast documentaries concerning 'the meeting between music and culture' around the world.
 It was available in Greece only in Cosmote TV and in OnTV.
 It stopped broadcasting in 2011 around the world, including Greece.

 Nat Geo Wild

 National Geographic Wild is a subscription television network which broadcasts documentaries about natural wildlife and wildlife history, with a focus on natures most fierce predators.
-It is available in Cosmote TV, Vodafone TV and in Nova Greece and in Cyprus it is available on Nova Cyprus, Cablenet and on CytaVision.
+It is available in Cosmote TV, Vodafone TV and Nova and in Cyprus it is available on Nova, Cablenet and CytaVision.

 National Geographic HD

 National Geographic HD (NGC HD) in Greece is a 720p high definition simulcast of the National Geographic in Greece.
 It launched on 22 December 2010.
-It is available in Cosmote TV, Vodafone TV and in Nova Greece and in Cyprus it is available on Nova Cyprus, Cablenet and on CytaVision.
+It is available in Cosmote TV, Vodafone TV and Nova and in Cyprus it is available on Nova, Cablenet and CytaVision.

 Nat Geo Wild HD

 Nat Geo Wild HD in Greece is a 720p high definition simulcast of the Nat Geo Wild in Greece.
-It launched on 17 March 2011 and is available in Cosmote TV, Vodafone TV and in Nova Greece and in Cyprus it is available on Nova Cyprus, Cablenet and on CytaVision.
+It launched on 17 March 2011 and is available in Cosmote TV, Vodafone TV and Nova and in Cyprus it is available on Nova, Cablenet and CytaVision.